About Our Starts With Letter M Word Searches

 How many words are usually included in a puzzle?

-Most puzzles contain a list of hidden words that students must locate within the grid.
-The exact number may vary depending on the puzzle size.
+Most puzzles include a list of words hidden in the grid.
+The number can vary depending on how big the puzzle is.

 Can these puzzles support alphabet learning?